kksvt/obrandomizer/esp/Readme.txt

 =============
 Changelog
 =============

+v1.0.1:
+* fixed errors in the randomization code that caused certain items to appear too rarely
+* fixed an error in the randomization code that caused actors to get huge numbers of arrows if oRandInventory was set to 2
+* fixed oWorldItems requiring oRandCreatures being set to 1 to work

 v1.0.0:
 * BACKWARDS SAVE INCOMPATIBILITY: saves made with older versions of the mod will not work properly when used with this version.
 You can still use them, but you might be locked out of completing creature-related quests.